poorna2606/Chatbots-Week1.md/Week4Assignment.md

 >“The use of chatbots especially, when you are dealing with customers by the thousands and may be millions, becomes an important part of your offering, your strategy.”
 **- PAUL GREENBERG**

+[Chatbots](https://www.ibm.com/cloud/learn/chatbots-explained) a computer based program can make it easy for users to find the information they need by responding to their questions and requests—through text input, audio input, or both—without the need for human intervention.

-**Chatbots** are taking over the IT industry.
-This technology, which helps individuals to communicate with computers in their original language through a computing device - is getting popular in a variety of contexts, particularly **customer service**.
+Especially when it comes to the IT industry it plays the major act.
+This technology, helps individuals to communicate with computers in their original language through a computing device - is getting popular in a variety of contexts, particularly **customer service**.
 The growth of messaging apps, the expansion of the app market, advancements in **artificial intelligence (AI)** and **advanced analytics**, a passion in conversational user interfaces, and a wider reach of automation are all pushing the chatbots trend.
 Besides the interest in chatbot being fostered by these reasons, the present excitement around this subject may not be sustainable in the long run without a stronger commercial justification and better near-term results.

 We are betting you have communicated with the chatbot at some point, whether you notice or not.
 If you've a **customer support query** and used the **virtual assistant** or the less apparent chat window, there's a good chance you weren't speaking with a person.
 Nevertheless, after asked the query, something that responded with offering you a question for understanding with what you desired.